 The MILWAUKEE HIGH OUTPUT Lighting program is another example of penetrating a traditional market with cordless technology.
-With recent introductions into the personal lighting and temporary lighting markets, MILWAUKEE offers a comprehensive work lighting portfolio in the industry.

 Accessories

 The Group's MILWAUKEE high-performance cordless tools are increasingly powerful and technologically advanced.
 The MILWAUKEE Accessory business is focused on developing accessories engineered to optimize the performance on cordless tools.